China streamlines securitisation deals for second-tier banks - sources

 Official data shows that Chinese banks issued 277 billion yuan in ABS products in 2014, nearly doubling the roughly 140 billion they floated a year earlier.

-The 27 banks, which included Ping An Bank (000001.SZ) and Shanghai Pudong Development Bank (600000.SS), now need only to register with the regulator to float ABS products from now on, the sources, told Reuters late on Tuesday.
+The 27 banks, which included Ping An Bank and Shanghai Pudong Development Bank, now need only to register with the regulator to float ABS products from now on, the sources, told Reuters late on Tuesday.

+Under the previous system, issuers had to apply to regulators for a review and approval before they could issue asset-backed securities.

-China's State Council, the cabinet, has over the past two years pushed banks to use ABS to invigorate their existing assets to help the government to curb rapid growth in money supply, with the broad M2 supply has now reaching a record high of more than 121 trillion yuan (13 trillion pounds).
+China's State Council, the cabinet, has over the past two years pushed banks to use ABS to invigorate their existing assets to help the government to curb rapid growth in money supply, with the broad M2 supply has now reaching a record high of more than 121 trillion yuan ($19.5 trillion).

-The first-tier Chinese banks, mainly the big four state-owned banks, such as the Industrial and Commercial of China (601398.SS) and China Construction Bank (601939.SS), are managed by a different bureau under the China Banking Regulatory Commission (CBRC) and are expected to win similar approval soon, said the sources, who could not be quoted by name as they are not authorised to speak to media.
+The first-tier Chinese banks, mainly the big four state-owned banks, such as the Industrial and Commercial of China and China Construction Bank, are managed by a different bureau under the China Banking Regulatory Commission (CBRC) and are expected to win similar approval soon, said the sources, who could not be quoted by name as they are not authorised to speak to media.

 CBRC officials declined to comment immediately.